HelenLiu0609/HelenLiu0609/README.md

 - 👋 Hi, I’m @HelenLiu
-- I’m currently a master's student in Educational Psychology at the University of Sydney.
+- I’m currently a research assistant at Nanjing Normal University.
 - I'm new to programming and modelling,still developing my skills!
 - 📫 Reach me at zliu3474@uni.sydney.edu.au